Status of Operations and Implementation

 -

-In response to the COVID-19 pandemic changes, from the Top-down aspect, SinoPac Holdings monthly and irregularly conduct simulation of various stress scenarios.
-From the Bottom-up aspect, the subsidiaries have formulated a strengthening mechanism and countermeasures for the three risk pillars of market, credit, and liquidity, and will be adjusted in a rolling manner as the pandemic changes.
+In response to the COVID-19 pandemic or economic conditions changes, from the Top-down aspect, SinoPac Holdings monthly and irregularly conduct simulation of various stress scenarios.
+From the Bottom-up aspect, the subsidiaries have formulated a strengthening mechanism and countermeasures for the three risk pillars of market, credit, and liquidity, and will be adjusted in a rolling manner as the pandemic or economic conditions changes.

 -